De'Keither Stamps

-De'Keither Stamps (born November 21, 1976) is an American politician serving as a member of the Mississippi House of Representatives from the 66th district.
-He assumed office on October 16, 2020.
+De'Keither Stamps (born November 21, 1976) is an American politician serving as a member of the Mississippi Public Service Commission.
+He previously served in the Mississippi House of Representatives from the 66th district as a Democrat from 2020 to 2024.
+He ran for the 2023 election to the Mississippi Public Service Commission for the Central District, defeating Republican incumbent Brent Bailey in a rematch of their 2019 race.
+He assumed office in 2024.

 Early life and education

 Stamps was born on November 21, 1976, in Learned, Mississippi, and was raised in nearby Jackson, Mississippi.
-He graduated from Crystal Springs High School in 1995.
+He attended Forest Hill High School before transferring and graduating from Crystal Springs High School in 1995.
 He also attended Marine Corps University.

 Career

-Stamps then joined the United States Marine Corps, after which he was assigned to President Bill Clinton's security team.
+Stamps joined the United States Marine Corps and was assigned to President Bill Clinton's security team, serving four years in that role.
 Stamps was later a military security officer assigned to American embassies in Dar es Salaam, Nairobi, Geneva, and London.
-After leaving the Marine Corps in 2002, he joined the United States Army to fight in the Iraq War.
+After leaving the Marine Corps in 2002, he joined the United States Army to fight in the Iraq War after the Marines wanted to put him on embassy security.
 After retiring again, he returned to Mississippi.

-Stamps served on the Jackson City Council from 2013 to 2020.
-Stamps was elected to the Mississippi House of Representatives in an October 16, 2020 special election.
+A Democrat, Stamps served on the Jackson City Council for Ward 4 from 2013 to 2020.
+As a council member, he objected to the Jackson's mayor open carry gun ban.
+With the resignation of Representative Jarvis Dortch, Stamps filed to fill the vacancy for the Mississippi House of Representatives.
+He greatly outraised his contender Bob Lee and won the October 16, 2020 special election.
+He was appointed to the Constitution, Investigate State Offices, Military Affairs, Municipalities, and Public Utilities committees.
+He co-sponsored a bill protecting Mississippi students’ right to free speech.
+He voiced opposition to an election bill that would revise voter rolls.

+He ran for election for the Mississippi Public Service Commission for the central district in 2019, narrowly losing to Brent Bailey 50.3% to 49.7%.
+He ran again in 2023 in what was considered a competitive race.
+In an interview for the race, he emphasized affordability, reliability, and return on investment of utilities in ratemaking.
+He supported a consumer advocate position at the commission.
+He narrowly flipped the seat 51.1% to 48.9%, making him the only Democrat on the commission.